akhinos/cf4k8s-networking/README.md

 ## CloudFoundry, Istio and Envoy Config Diffs
 This section describes what happens during common `cf push` and `map-route` use-cases.
 For this purpose, a single app `test-app-a` is pushed, then another app `test-app-b`.
-Finally, an additional route is mapped to existing app and the effects on CF, istio and Envoy layers are documented.
+Finally, an additional route is mapped to existing app and the effects on CF, Istio and Envoy layers are documented.

 ![](doc/configuration.png)